 The Identity Folder:

-- Subject Unique Identifier: This is a distinct number assigned to Participants and Entities and attached to TP reporting.
+Subject Unique Identifier: This is a distinct number assigned to Participants and Entities and attached to TouchPoint reporting.
 It should only be used when reporting on both.

 TouchPoint Specific Identifiers

-- Collection ID & Name: returns data relative to a specific collection (family, class, etc.) Identifier: The ID of this TP Form; corresponds to the unique Name of the TP.
+Collection ID & Name: returns data relative to a specific Collection (Family, Class, etc.) Identifier: The ID of this TouchPoint Form; corresponds to the unique Name of the TouchPoint.

-- Response ID: the identifier attached to each response in a TP form
+Response ID: the identifier attached to each response in a TouchPoint form